lidofinance/lido-improvement-proposals/LIPS/lip-3.md

         self.lastBeaconBalance = reportedBeaconBalance
         self.lastBeaconValidators = reportedBeaconValidators

-    def getQueuedBalance(self): #public
+    def getInProcessBalance(self): #public
-        """Returns the total base balance of inactive validators (assuming they're waiting in the entry queue) nominated in wei
+        """Returns the total base balance (multiple of 32) of validators in transient state (from deposit submission until it gets processed and added to the beacon state's validators list).
+        The value nominated in wei (1e-18 Ether)
         """
         return (self.totalValidators - self.lastBeaconValidators) * 32.0

     def getTotalPooledEth(self): #public    was totalControlledEther in v0.1.x
-        """the sum of all balances in the system in Gwei
+        """Returns the sum of all the balances in the system.
+        Nominated in wei (1e-18 Ether)
         """
-        return self.bufferedBalance + self.getQueuedBalance() + self.lastBeaconBalance
+        return self.bufferedBalance + self.getInProcessBalance() + self.lastBeaconBalance

     def submit(self, eth_amount):
         self.bufferedBalance += eth_amount